jpbruyere/Crow/README.md

-GOLib
+CROW
 =====

-GOLib stands for 'Graphic Object Library' which is a pure c# widget toolkit with templates and bindings.
+CROW stands for 'Collaborative Radiant Open Widgets' which is a pure c# widget toolkit with templates and bindings.
 Running under Mono, With multi-platform libraries (Cairo, OpenTK) it should run on any target.

 The main advantage of this toolkit is it's simplicity and it's coherence.
-Thanks to the job done by OpenTK team on linux drm/kms support, GOLib may run without a X server directely in console.
+Thanks to the job done by OpenTK team on linux drm/kms support, Crow may run without a X server directely in console.

-Graphic Rendering stack could easily be changed by implementing IGOLibHost, and a custom (and lighter) opengl rendering replacement for cairo is on the stack.
+Graphic Rendering stack could easily be changed by implementing ICrowHost, and a custom (and lighter) opengl rendering replacement for cairo is on the stack.

 FEATURES
 ========